Last Updated on December 16, 2022 by Luke Feldbrugge

 You can also clean the ceiling with a broom in a similar fashion.
 Lightly sweep the ceiling to loosen dust and let it fall on the tarps.
 This is when you’ll be glad for your mask!
 Remember to sweep carefully so you do not break off any of the popcorn peaks.

 If you have mildew, smoke, or water stains, mix bleach and water in a spray bottle.
 Begin with one part bleach to five parts water.
 Lightly mist the whole area while not spraying too much in any one area to prevent further water stains.
 Wait for a few hours to see if it’s working and if it’s not, add a little bit more bleach and mist again.

 How To Clean Popcorn Ceilings

 - Step 1: Check for asbestos.
 This step is imperative because the cleaning process could potentially release asbestos into the air which can severely damage your lungs.
 If you are not sure that your home is asbestos-free, do not attempt to clean your popcorn ceiling.
 Call an asbestos remediation company and have your ceiling tested before moving on.

 - Step 2: Prepare.
 Put on all the protective gear you have to prevent inhalation of dust or Styrofoam.
 Try not to let anyone in the area that is not wearing protective gear.
 Mix your cleaning solution and put it in a spray bottle.
 If you want, you can mist the surfaces in the room with water so that the dust will settle rather than remain airborne.

-- Step 3: Begin removing the surface dust with one or more methods discussed above: vacuuming, sweeping, or taping.
+- Step 3: Remove the surface dust with one or more methods discussed above: vacuuming, sweeping, or taping.